SmartTokenLabs/token-negotiator/README.md

   </tbody>
 </table>

-### Authenticate ownership of single off chain Token (legacy, proof callback object structure will change in version 3.0.0 to multiple call back data structure)
+### Authenticate ownership of single off chain Token

+Note: the proof callback object structure will change in version 3.0.0 to multiple call back data structure.

 Authenticating ownership of the token will provide a proof with a limited expiry.